 This asset shuffling creates a lot of volatility and opportunity for day traders and swing traders.

 But how do you know what the market is forecasting?

 Fed Rate Hike – Where to Find the Fed Rate Hike Probability Chart

-The Chicago Mercantice Exchange (CME) has a futures product that allows market participants to speculate on the odds of a Fed rate hike.
+The Chicago Mercantile Exchange (CME) has a futures product that allows market participants to speculate on the rate hike odds and the probability of a Fed rate hike.

 Because the market trades actively, these odds are a snapshot of the present expectation for a future Fed rate hike.

 This is very important, because it means that odds are constantly changing as new information becomes available.

 To get the latest look at Fed rate hike odds and CME rate hike probability, you can click here to visit the CME Group’s website >

 Once you get the chart, it is all about interpreting it correctly.